GodswillUmoh/SVM_Model/README.md

 > + The margin is the distance between the hyperplane and the nearest data points from either class.
 > + SVM maximizes this margin, aiming for better generalization.

+## How SVM Works

+### Linear SVM
+_If the data is linearly separable, SVM finds the hyperplane that separates the classes with the maximum margin._

+### Non-Linear SVM
+_When the data is not linearly separable, SVM uses kernel functions to map data into a higher-dimensional space where a linear hyperplane can separate them._